How We Operate

 Dr Emma McIntosh

-Emma manages Arcadia’s environmental grants, alongside Gerardo and Francesca.
-She previously worked on environmental policy, monitoring and evaluation, and advocacy projects in Australia, French Polynesia and the UK including with the Great British Oceans coalition, Gladstone Healthy Harbour Partnership and the Wentworth Group of Concerned Scientists.
-Emma holds a DPhil from the University of Oxford in conservation science.
+Emma works as a consultant as part of the environment team.
+She specializes in marine conservation, programme design and impact evaluation.
+Emma previously worked with the Great British Oceans coalition, Gladstone Healthy Harbour Partnership and the Wentworth Group of Concerned Scientists.
+Emma holds a DPhil in conservation science from the University of Oxford.

 Director of Lund Trust

-Andrew leads Peter and Lisbet’s personal giving through Lund Trust, Arcadia's sister charity.
+Andrew leads on strategy and grant-making for Lund Trust, our sister-charity.
 He previously worked for Cripplegate Foundation, a charitable trust in North London.
-Andrew has an MA in Aegean archaeology and an MSc in Philanthropy, Grantmaking and Social Investment.
+Andrew has an MA in Aegean Archaeology and an MSc in Philanthropy, Grantmaking and Social Investment.

 We support charities, non-profit organizations and scholarly institutions.
 We carry out deep due diligence before committing funding.
 Potential grantees must demonstrate that they are best placed to carry out our shared objectives in an effective, sustainable and ethical manner.
 We also support scholars carrying out endangered culture documentation work through our regranting schemes (see 'what are regranting schemes').